Catalysis in Action via Elementary Thermal Operations: Background

-Partial level thermalizations~\cite{Perry18_PRX_Crude}, where populations of a subset of levels are partially mixed with corresponding thermal populations, can always be decomposed into series of two-level partial swaps and thus are (E)TOs.
+Partial level thermalizations~\cite{Perry18_PRX_Crude}, where populations of a subset of levels are partially mixed with corresponding thermal populations, can always be decomposed into series of two-level partial swaps and thus are (E)TO.

-Another important aspect of state transition conditions come from functions that behave monotonically whenever thermal operations are applied.
-The most commonly known set of such monotones is dubbed generalized free energy~\cite{Brandao15_2ndlaws}
+Another important aspect of state transition conditions comes from functions that behave monotonically whenever thermal operations are applied.
+The most commonly known set of such monotones is dubbed generalised free energies~\cite{Brandao15_2ndlaws}